Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on highly reduced $SrTiO_3$: Results

-Two superconducting transitions are seen in Fig. 2 (b).
-A sharp one with $T_c$ onset at about 7 K, and a more moderate one with $T_c$ onset at about 50 K. Figure 2 (c) depicts the moments versus temperature at a few low fields, showing that their magnitude is proportional to the fields used, and also that the transition onset temperature is slightly suppressed with increasing field.
+Figure 2 (c) depicts the moments versus temperature at a few low fields, showing that their magnitude is proportional to the fields used, and also that the transition onset temperature is slightly suppressed with increasing field.
 We point out that the moments in Fig. 2 (b) are negative while in Fig. 2 (c) they are positive.
 This seemingly puzzling result is due to the magnetic history of the film and substrate preceding the measurements of the moments.
 The hysteretic moments versus field of Fig. 2 (d) clearly explains this behavior, as a previous history of high negative fields (-5000 Oe here) will yield negative moments at low fields and vice versa.
-The hysteresis in this figure also suggests the existence of ferromagnetism in the STO substrate with a saturation field of about 800 Oe.
-This was established by measuring a bare STO wafer (without a film), where results similar to Fig. 2 (d) were found (see Fig. S2 in the supplement). \\
+The hysteresis in this figure also suggests the existence of ferromagnetism in the STO substrate, possibly due to magnetic impurities, with a saturation field of about 800 Oe.
+This was established by measuring a bare STO wafer (without a film), where results similar to Fig. 2 (d) were found (see Fig. S2 in the supplement).
+We should note that a more useful magnetic moment unit of $\rm Am^2$ can be used instead of $\rm emu$ given by the MPMS3 in the magnetization data presented here.
+This would place the signal in the $\rm \sim 10^{-11}Am^2$ range for 1 Oe of applied magnetic field.\\